 How much do driving lessons cost?

-With PASS driving school our driving lesson prices start at £25 per hour.
+With PASS driving school our driving lesson prices start at £33 per hour.
 However, we offer a variety of block booking discounts and different types of driving lesson.
 Beginner deals will cover the first 5 lessons: Moving off Safely / Steer an Accurate Course / Stop Normally / Gear Changing.
 (This may vary at the discretion of the Instructor).
-We offer a Beginners Special 5 lessons for £85 or 10 Lessons including the Beginners Special offer for £210.
+We offer a Beginners Special 4 lessons for £99 (Kent only).

 How will I know when I'm ready for my test?